amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/table-headers.md

 R&W | boolean | ReadWrite enable or not
 MM | boolean | MipMap enabled or not
 Type | string | Texture type
-WidthInPixel | number | Width of texture in pixel HeighInPixel | number | Height of texture in pixel Width | number | Width of texture
+CrunchedCmp | boolean | Use Crunched Compression or not CmpQuality | number | Compression Quality of texture WidthInPixel | number | Width of texture in pixel HeighInPixel | number | Height of texture in pixel Width | number | Width of texture